shuoyuanxu/AprilSlamCPP/Readme.md

 - **GTSAM** (Georgia Tech Smoothing And Mapping library)
 - **Eigen** - For matrix computations

+Download the code and put it into your catkin workspace, then run catkin_make to run it.

 ### Some Remarks:

 1. error: ‘optional’ in namespace ‘std’ does not name a template type